fermionprotocol/contracts/README.md

 Other supporting contracts are in `contracts/diamond`, `contracts/external` and `contracts/test` and you normally don't change them.

 Unit tests are separated by facet and available in `./test`.
-All or contracts are extensively tested.
+All contracts are extensively tested.
 100% coverage is one of the requirements for code to be included in the main branch.

 We advise you to fork the repository before making any local changes.
 If you want your changes to be added to this repository, refer to [Contributing](#contributing) for details.